lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 ### Lab 2: Configuring your MCP Server

-Step 1: Configure Lenses IAM for your MCP Server.
+Step 1: Create a role for your MCP server.
 Your MCP server will need a Lenses Service Account.
 We will need to configure a few settings in IAM to facilitate this.

 ![iam button](/images/iam-pick.png)